 “All right, good dog.
 You’re forgiven.”
 Fido laid on his back and allowed the woman to rub his belly.
 He started panting, barking, and wagging his tail with joy.

 “Sit,” she instructed the dog.
 Fido obediently complied.
 “Good dog.”
-The woman threw down three treats for the dog.
-After petting Fido on the head, she went upstairs to the master bedroom in order to access the medicine cabinet so that she could finally address her bleeding shoulder.
+The woman threw down three treats.
+After petting the on his head, she went upstairs to the master bedroom and the medicine cabinet so that she could finally dress her bleeding shoulder.

 “Wait a second,” Fido said to himself after helping himself to the treats, “Aren’t I supposed to get four treats?”